Improving severe malaria outcomes: a doctor’s insight

 Ensure good and safe working conditions that provide the necessary equipment for case management including syringes, RDT kits, drugs, fluids, cannulas, etc.

-Participate and collaborate on local efforts to bring medical assistance to communities.
+Collaborate on local efforts to bring medical assistance to communities.

 Engage in discussions with the local government to improve medical management and help them to achieve goals that were set in the interest of improving health in the community.